Vaucluse: History

 Vaucluse was created on 12 August 1793 out of parts of the departments of Bouches-du-Rhône, Drôme and Basses-Alpes, later renamed Alpes-de-Haute-Provence.
 The then rural department was, like the nearby city of Lyon, a hotbed of the French Resistance in World War II.

 Geography

 Vaucluse is bordered by the Rhône to the west and the Durance to the south.
 Mountains occupy a significant proportion of the eastern half of the department, with Mont Ventoux (1,912 m), also known as "the Giant of Provence", dominating the landscape.
 Other important mountain ranges include the Dentelles de Montmirail, the Monts de Vaucluse and the Luberon.

+The northern part of the department, the Canton of Valréas, forms an enclave within the department Drôme.

 Fruit and vegetables are cultivated in great quantities in the lower-lying parts of the department, on one of the most fertile plains in Southern France.
 The Vaucluse department has a rather large exclave within the Drôme department, the canton of Valréas (Enclave des Papes).

 Vaucluse is also known for its karst, including the karst spring Fontaine de Vaucluse after which "Vauclusian Risings" are named.

 Principal towns

 The most populous commune is Avignon, the prefecture.
-As of 2019, there are 6 communes with more than 20,000 inhabitants:
+As of 2019, there are six communes with more than 20,000 inhabitants: